infraweave-io/aws-bootstrap/README.md

 ## Configure each workload account

-In this example we have `project1-dev`, `project1-prod` and `project2-dev` to demonstrate how it can be set up, each project has its own `.tf`-file.
+In this example we have `project1-dev` to demonstrate how it can be set up, each project has its own `.tf`-file.

 1. Set up one workload-module per region you want to support
 1. Configure a corresponding provider per region and name accordingly